hankbesser/recursive-agents/CONTRIBUTING.md

-# Contributing to Recursive Companion
+# Contributing to Recursive Agents

-We welcome contributions to the Recursive Companion framework!
+We welcome contributions to the Recursive Agents framework!

 ## How to Contribute